-Welcome to handsfreemichigan.com, the official webpage of the Hands Free Michigan campaign, which was unveiled by the Transportation Improvement Association (TIA) at a press conference on March 30, 2016.
-The purpose of handsfreemichigan.com, which was created by the Transportation Improvement Association (TIA) on September 24, 2016, is to provide information regarding the hands-free movement TIA is leading in Michigan.
+Welcome to the official website of the Hands-Free Michigan campaign, which was unveiled by the Transportation Improvement Association (TIA) at a press conference on March 30, 2016.
+The purpose of handsfreemichigan.com, created by TIA and two victims (Laurel Zimmerman and Jim Freybler) on September 24, 2016, is to provide information regarding the hands-free movements in Michigan.

-TIA recognizes that Michigan’s current texting law, MCL 257.602b, is too specific to texting and is extremely difficult to enforce.
-Since portable electronic devices now have numerous capabilities (i.e. social media, e-mail, video chat, a variety of apps, etc.) that drivers are engaging in, more than 20 states in the nation have a hands-free law.
-Those states clearly recognize a driver must keep their eyes on the road and hands on the wheel to safely operate a motor vehicle.
-MCL 257.602b also does not contain a penalty significant enough to deter distracted driving.
+Michigan’s current texting law, MCL 257.602b, is too specific to texting and is extremely difficult to enforce.
+Since portable electronic devices now have numerous capabilities (i.e. social media, e-mail, video chat, a variety of apps, etc.) that drivers are engaging in, 30 states in the nation have a hands-free law.
+The goal is for drivers to keep their eyes on the road and hands on the wheel.

 Please help us eliminate distracted driving in Michigan by contacting your State Senator and State Representative to encourage them to support House Bills 4277, 4278, and 4279 with the Senate Substitute.

 It is becoming far too common for people to be doing something other than driving.
 Distractions while driving may include: talking on a phone, texting, reading, eating, or watching a video.
-In 2018, Michigan recorded approximately...
+In 2021, Michigan recorded...